Buying property

 Since cantonal and local restrictions for buying a residential property as a foreigner differ a lot, we will give you an overview of the cantons of Bern, Valais and Vaud.

-Bern’s cantonal restrictions are quite simple to start with.
-In any apartment building, only 50% of apartments may be sold to foreigners.
-Should you be a foreigner and bought a property, you may resell it at any time you like.
-Bern has five big resorts.
-In Gstaad, there are no local restrictions and in Mürren the market is completely closed.
-While in Grindelwald a foreigner may only buy properties valued higher than 750,000 Sfrs, in Wengen and Lauterbrunnen a foreigner cannot buy fully detached chalets, only apartments.
+In Gstaad, there are no local restrictions and in Mürren, the market is completely closed.
+While in Grindelwald, a foreigner may only buy properties valued at more than 750,000 Swiss Francs, and in Wengen and Lauterbrunnen, a foreigner cannot buy fully detached chalets, only apartments.
 In Interlaken, only certain properties can be sold to foreigners.

 For the canton of Valais, the same cantonal restrictions apply as for Vaud.
-For most resorts such as Verbier, Grimentz, and Champéry there are no local restrictions.
+For most resorts, such as Verbier, Grimentz, and Champéry, there are no local restrictions.
 In Zermatt, foreign buyers are generally restricted from buying properties, however, there are occasional exceptions.
 The only other exceptions are Swiss nationals and B/C permit holders.

 Crans